lauraspberry/python/README.md

 # python
-This repository is for python code I developed.
+This repository is for python code I developed!

 Contents:
 * Hangman Game and Assets (uses python turtle)